saramalkawi/my-notes/README.md

 ## About me

 *I am **Sara Aleassa**, I stadied **Elelctronic Engineering** at YU and I learned a **front-end** languages in Orange lab.
 Now, I am training at LTUC to be a **UI/UX** designer.*
+*I'm interested in psychology, healthcare, and in human energy.*

 ## What l learned
 *How can I build my mindset to aviod being a victim developer and to make better disicion with programing.<br>